Leader of the Opposition (Mauritius)

 The leader of the opposition (Leader de l'opposition) of the Republic of Mauritius is the Member of Parliament who leads the Official Opposition in Mauritius.
 The leader of the opposition is the leader of the largest political party in the National Assembly that is not in government.

 This office is a constitutional one guaranteed by the laws of the country.
 The incumbent officeholder automatically becomes 7th in the order of precedence.
-The current leader of the opposition is Georges Pierre Lesjongard, more commonly known as Joe Lesjongard, who was appointed on 15 November 2024.
+The current leader of the opposition is Chetan Baboolall, who was appointed on 6 August 2026.

 Overview

 The political party or party alliance which wins the majority of seats in Parliament forms the government and its leader usually becomes the prime minister.
 The prime minister selects the members of the composition of the Cabinet from elected members of the Assembly, except for the attorney general who may not be an elected member of the Assembly.
 The political party or alliance which has the second-largest majority forms the Official Opposition and its leader is normally nominated by the president of the Republic as the leader of the opposition.